microscaler/tinkerbell/docs/mdbook/src/adr/0014-Command_Execution_and_Safety_Policy.md

 * **Unexpected system changes**: Inadvertent destructive operations.
 * **Lack of transparency and auditability**: Opaque execution flows leading to challenging debugging and auditing scenarios.

-Tinkerbell requires a comprehensive strategy to ensure secure, transparent, and controlled command execution, clearly defining safety boundaries, auditability, and exception-handling mechanisms, along with a mechanism for explicitly accepting risks (`--yolo` mode).
+Tiffany requires a comprehensive strategy to ensure secure, transparent, and controlled command execution, clearly defining safety boundaries, auditability, and exception-handling mechanisms, along with a mechanism for explicitly accepting risks (`--yolo` mode).

 ---